allebb/hooker/README.md

 ```
 Now we'll generate a new SSH key-pair for the ``www-data`` user of which will be used to authenticate with your Git hosting service.

-__In order to enable headless operation ensure that you use the default options (just keep pressing the ENTER key at the prompts) and when asked to enter a passphrase ensure that you leave it empty if you don't Hooker will not work correctly!__
+__In order to enable headless operation ensure that you use the default options (just keep pressing the ENTER key at the prompts) and when asked to enter a passphrase ensure that you leave it empty otherwise Hooker will not work correctly!__

 ```shell
 sudo -u www-data ssh-keygen -t rsa -b 4096
 ```

-The contents of the public key (/var/www/.ssh/id_rsa.pub) now needs to be copied and added to your Git hosting provider's "Deploy keys" section:
+The contents of the public key (``/var/www/.ssh/id_rsa.pub``) now needs to be copied and added to your Git hosting provider's "Deploy keys" section:

 ```shell
 cat /var/www/.ssh/id_rsa.pub